Who is this course for?

 Format: Live Classes.
 Time commitment: 2 weeks.

 The listed price is $200.
-Confirm the latest tuition, fees, and payment options with [object Object].
+Confirm the latest tuition, fees, and payment options on the provider website.

 The listing includes a certificate signal.
-Accreditation note: Polaris Insight Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-The source also notes continuing education recogniti.
+Accreditation note: Continuing education credits are available through Polaris Insight Center.
+The source text states Polaris Insight Center is approved by the American Psychological Association to sp.
 Listed CE/CME credits: 6.
 Confirm credential eligibility directly with the provider before enrolling.

 The current listing status is No New Dates.
 Use the provider website for the latest enrollment status.